EcklerOChokola/C-Utils/README.md

 - Golang-like error handling (with the "goerr.h" header file) :star_struck:
 - Rust\* inspired Result type (with the "rust_result.h" header file) :crab:
-- COBOL-type EVALUATE statement (with the "COBOL_EVALUATE.h" header file) :spiral_note_pad:
+- COBOL-type EVALUATE statement (with the "COBOL_EVALUATE.h" header file) :card_file_box:
 - Kotlin `Unit` and `Any` types (with the "kotlinUnitAny.h" header file) :seedling:
 - Java inspired `new` statement (with the "JavaNew.h" header file) :technologist:
 - For our python users, use drop instead of free (with the "DropForFree.h" header file) :snake: